Signs of social anxiety

 • Talking to authority figures

-• Talking to people one finds sexually attractive
+• Talking to people they find sexually attractive

 • Speaking in front of an audience (public speaking)